cqcallaw/openbsd-router/README.md

 ```

 ## Multihoming with Hurricane Electric
-If Hurricane Electric's tunneling service is deployed along with some other IPv6 link (i.e. [IPv6 multihoming](https://en.wikipedia.org/wiki/Multihoming#IPv6_multihoming)), care must be taken to route packets to the correct link, or return packets can get dropped upstream.
-This type of packet drop can be avoided with source-based routing, which routes traffic sourced from the HE prefix to the HE tunnel instead of using the standard routing tables.
+If Hurricane Electric's tunneling service is deployed together with some other IPv6 link (i.e. [IPv6 multihoming](https://en.wikipedia.org/wiki/Multihoming#IPv6_multihoming)), requests that originate from addresses in the HE prefix must be routed through the HE tunnel, or response packets may get dropped by the service.
+This type of packet loss can be avoided with source-based routing, which routes traffic sourced from the HE prefix to the HE tunnel instead of using the standard routing tables.
 Source-based routing can be enabled with the following `pf.conf` rules:

 ```
 ...